How to Find a Will Online Free: 5 Real Legal Steps

 However, access must be lawful.
 Only authorized individuals should access private accounts.
 Digital searching is free but must respect privacy laws.

-The U.S. Will Registry was created to help family members of the deceased locate where a loved one’s will was stored or identify the attorney who drafted it, so probate can proceed according to the deceased’s wishes.
-While not free, the registry offers a national database search for a nominal $14.95 fee to determine whether a will was registered.
+Another option when searching for a will is to check The U.S. Will Registry.
+The registry was created specifically to help family members locate where a loved one’s will was stored or identify the attorney who drafted it, allowing probate to proceed according to the deceased person’s wishes.

 FIND A MISSING WILL | The U.S. National Will Registry